tedkotz/rpglog/starwars-campaign-notes-2021.md

 While there they had a run in with a uppity Mon Calamari space yacht club, and restocked on parts.

 #### 2022-09-12

-Force Dream
+- Force Dream
+    -
+    -
+    -
+    -
+    -
+    -
+    -

 Encounter on the streets

-repair the hyperdrive
+Repair the hyperdrive